New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Browns stats and trends

+- In Cleveland's nine games this season, it has five wins against the spread.

-- This season, the Browns have two against the spread wins in three games as an underdog of 1.5 points or more.
+- This year, the Browns have one ATS win in two games as an underdog of 2.5 points or more.

-- Cleveland's games this year have eclipsed the over/under five times in nine opportunities (55.6%).
+- Cleveland's games this season have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

 - Cleveland is 3-2 against the spread and 3-2 overall in games when it scores more than 18.9 points.

-- Cleveland is 4-2 against the spread and 4-2 overall when the team piles up over 340.3 yards.
+- Cleveland is 4-2 against the spread and 4-2 overall when the team churns out over 340.3 yards.

-- This season the Browns have eight turnovers, eight fewer than the Patriots have takeaways (16).
+- The Browns have eight giveaways this season, while the Patriots have 16 takeaways.

 Home and road insights

-- New England has two wins against the spread, and is 1-4 overall, at home this season.
+- New England has covered the spread twice at home, and is 1-4 overall there, this season.

-- The Patriots have one win ATS (1-2) as 1.5-point favorites or greater at home.
+- The Patriots have one win ATS (1-2) as 2.5-point favorites or greater at home.

-- This season, in five home games, New England has gone over the total twice.
+- This year, in five home games, New England has gone over the total twice.

-- Cleveland is 2-2 overall, and 3-1 against the spread, in away games.

-- Cleveland has gone over the total in three of four away games this season.
+- Cleveland has hit the over in three of four road games this season.

 Powered by Data Skrive.